Paul Van Himst: Honours and awards

 In November 2003, to celebrate UEFA's Jubilee, he was named the Golden Player of Belgium by the Belgian Football Association as their most outstanding player of the past 50 years.

 He has been an ambassador for the Belgian/South-African NGO "Born In Africa" since 2005.

-In 2009, Paul Van Himst became honorary citizen of Dilbeek.
+In 2009, Van Himst became honorary citizen of Dilbeek.

-Decades after retiring from professional football, Van Himst is still consistently mentioned in both Anderlecht and Belgium's "Best Team Ever" and "Best Players" lists.
+Decades after retiring from professional football, Van Himst is consistently mentioned in both Anderlecht and Belgium's "Best Team Ever" and "Best Players" lists.

-To celebrate the 80th birthday of their club icon, Van Himst was extensively honored for the competition match of Anderlecht against Mechelen on 7 October 2023.
+To celebrate the 80th birthday of their club icon, Van Himst was honored for the competition match of Anderlecht against Mechelen on 7 October 2023.
 For the occasion, the team played in a complete white "limited edition" shirts, stylized like the ones of the Van Himst era.